Know who controls every provider behind every client site.

 From kickoff scans to go-live days to annual reviews.
 Every feature fits a situation agencies already deal with.

 When a client’s nameservers, registrar, IP addresses, CNAME chain, or domain lock status changes between scans, SiteGov detects it immediately and emails your team.
-Silent infrastructure changes are caught before they become an incident: a DNS hijack, a registrar transfer, a nameserver swap nobody authorized.
-This is the scenario that shouldn’t be possible to miss.

 Live scans pull registrar, DNS, hosting, email, and SSL data from the source.
 No manual entry.
 No stale spreadsheets.
 Always current.